 The above example is mostly a healthy, funny situation.
 There are many other situations though that are not so funny.
 Because perfection does not exist as a state.
 Because what is perfect it is only personal definition of what one considers the ideal state.
 What you and I consider perfect can be very, very different.

-And striving for our own defined perfection, can also be healthy as it is driving committement and improvement.
+And striving for our own defined perfection, can also be healthy as it is driving committment and improvement.

 But we need to be very careful since perfection can also lead to aiming for something that can’t be reached.
 Can lead to extremes, to obsession, to rejecting everything that is not considered perfect, to feeling unhappy.

 The idea of doing everything perfect, is very selfish approach to life.
-Doing everything perfect might be trnslated that we are better from the rest, and consiously (or unconsiously) are critising others (and ourselves) for their perfomance.
+Doing everything perfect might be translated that we are better from the rest, and consciously (or unconsciously) are criticising others (and ourselves) for their performance.

 We can be unhealthy in different ways, some of which are obvious.
 For example